mspi21/mspi21/README.md

 \- 👋 Hi, I’m @mspi21<br>
 \- 🎓 I study Computer Science and Security at the Faculty of Information Technology of the Czech Technical University in Prague<br>
 \- 🔐 I work as an Ethical hacker at T-Mobile Czech Republic<br>
-\- 🧑‍🏫 I teach C and C++ programming at FIT CTU<br>
+\- 🧑‍🏫 I teach C and C++ programming at FIT CTU and code for fun in my free time<br>
-\- 👀 I am also interested in programming language design, systems programming & reverse engineering<br>
+\- 👀 I am also interested in programming language design, reverse engineering, cryptography, mathematics & philosophy<br>
-\- 🌐 Fluent in C, C++, JavaScript/TypeScript, Python, English, German and Czech<br>
+\- 🌐 Fluent in C, C++, Rust, JavaScript/TypeScript, Python, English, German and Czech<br>
-\- 🌱 Currently learning Rust, French and Japanese<br>
+\- 🌱 Semi-fluent in Java, Italian & Spanish <br>

 <b>## How to reach me</b>